The dead man's float should be one of the first drills a coach teaches and one of the most misunderstood.

 Without further ado, let's start to float like a dead man:

 Take a deep breath, put your head in a negative position (chin on the chest), be vertical, let your arms down toward your hips and relax - as if you were dead.
-You can imagine your hands are in your pockets (you will have your feet dangling almost straight to the bottom
+You can imagine your hands are in your pockets (you will have your feet dangling almost straight to the bottom)

 Very slowly ease your shoulders, arms, and hands into the streamline position (position where your arms will reach forward as if above your head - try to reach with both hands for an apple on a tree).
+Of course, you are reaching forward, because you are horizontal, not vertical like on a dryland :).

 Your head should now be in the neutral position, with the back of the head right above the surface (even right below the surface), ears under the surface and eyes facing the bottom of the pool.